Phenikaai/phenikaai.github.io/_pages/openings.md

 You will be working on following research topics:
 -	Communication and networking: Learning-aided 5G/6G mobile networks), AI-enabled wireless system.
--	Computer vision: medical image analysis, visual retrieval, hand recognition, human action recognition, early event prediction, multimodal learning, art.
--	Cyber-physical systems for mobile healthcare, wireless sensing, smart agriculture, smart cities, IoT.

 Desired candidates are expected to have
--	Experience in (1) machine learning/deep learning, (2) signal processing/wireless communications, (3) embedded systems design (at least one of those).
+-	Experience in (1) machine learning/deep learning, (2) signal processing/wireless communications
--	Experience in programming: Python, C/C++, Matlab, Tensorflow, Pytorch, OpenCV, Java, iOS, Android (at least two of those).
+-	Experience in programming: Python, C/C++, Matlab, Tensorflow, Pytorch (at least two of those).
 -	A strong motivation to publish research outcomes in high-ranked conferences/journals.

 <span style="color:red;font-weight:bold"> Benefits are very competitive!!! </span>